THUNLP-MT/PromptGating4MCTG/README.md

 1. Process the manual constraints for test set in `/path/to/processed/yelp/infer`, each of the file contains 375 lines of constraint sentences.
 For example, `neg_label.375.spm.txt` contains 375 lines of `This is a negative review.` and is tokenized.

-    Tokenized prefixes used in the paper are in `data\infer_gen\pre_tokens.25.spm.txt`.
-Positive key words and negative key words for inference are ramdomly sampled and tokenized in `data\infer_gen\maskfix.pos.375.spm.txt` and `data\infer_gen\maskfix.neg.375.spm.txt`.
+    Tokenized prefixes used in the paper are in `data/infer_gen/pre_tokens.25.spm.txt`.
+Positive key words and negative key words for inference are ramdomly sampled and tokenized in `data/infer_gen/maskfix.pos.375.spm.txt` and `data/infer_gen/maskfix.neg.375.spm.txt`.
 You still nees to install [this repo](https://github.com/ajitrajasekharan/simple_tense_detector) to evaluate the tense attribute.

 2. Train a classifier on sentiment and food category.
 The script is in `codes/train_classifier/train_*.py`.
 Follow the paper to oversample the raw data and train the classifiers.

-3. Run `codes\infer_train_generation_yelp.sh` and remember to change the `src_attached` and `prompt_attached` symultaneously according to the combination of prompts and gates you want to evaluate.
+3. Run `codes/infer_train_generation_yelp.sh` and remember to change the `src_attached` and `prompt_attached` symultaneously according to the combination of prompts and gates you want to evaluate.

 ### Machine Translation

+1. Run `codes/infer_train_translation.sh` and remember to change the `src_attached` and `prompt_attached` symultaneously according to the combination of prompts and gates you want to evaluate.

+2. With the translated results, use `codes/exp_tense/calc_tense_acc.py` to evaluate the accuracy of tense attribute.

 ## Checkpoints

-> To be realeased.
+Remember to check how many prompts and gates are in the checkpoint and merge them into one model if necessary.

 ### Generation

+The checkpoints with prompts and gates of different attributes are in [google drive](https://drive.google.com/drive/folders/1Tg7kZX4h01rb44ld6z65yFaWTUMGDZbn?usp=sharing).

 ### Machine Translation

+The checkpoints with prompts and gates are in [google drive](https://drive.google.com/drive/folders/1O_hyjwIsV6fNYifvbcgFBYp0HUGGRrPs?usp=sharing).

 ## Citation